dariober/excelToCsv/README.md

 ===========

 Every time you use Excel to share data a kitten dies.
-However, if Excel is what you have been given, you have to deal with it and one of the first things you may want to do is to export the data to Comma-Separated Values ([CSV](https://en.wikipedia.org/wiki/Comma-separated_values)) files.
+However, if Excel is what you have been given, you have to deal with it.
+One of the first things you may want to do is to export the data to Comma-Separated Values ([CSV](https://en.wikipedia.org/wiki/Comma-separated_values)) files.